ChenghaoMou/touchbar-lyric/README.md

 Show synced lyric in the touch-bar with BetterTouchTool and NetEase APIs.

+# Currently not working due to encrypted response from netease!

 ## Implementation

 I used netease music web apis for synced lyrics and cachier to reduce the need to crawl the webpage.
 Apple script for Spotify & **Music** information retrieval.